 The bowls are securely joined to the handles and manufactured to tight tolerances, which helps with level sweeping.
 Other two-piece builds we tested didn't inspire the same confidence.
 The unique oval cup shape comes to a narrow end, acting like a shovel to dig into compacted ingredients.
 For righty users, there's a small notch cut into the handle that acts as a natural rest for a pointer finger, but our left-handed tester didn't find it uncomfortable.
 The 1.36-millimeter-thick metal handles are dipped in rubber for a comfy, nonslip grip, though the coating doesn't perfectly seal to the handle, which raises some concern about gunk and grime building up in the pocket over time.
 The largest, 1-cup measure has stamped markings on the inside of the bowl for 1/8-, 1/4-, 1/3-, and 1/2-cup quantities.
 This will never be useful for any kind of even remotely accurate measuring, but could be handy if you need a rough amount—something like a half cup of minced parsley—and the other measuring cups are dirty.

 None of the four primary cups tipped over when empty, though the small, 1/8-cup measure did.
-Each handle is stamped with the amount in both cups and milliliters, rounded to the nearest 10 following the NIST and FDA standards for food and nutrition labeling.
+Each handle is stamped with the amount in both cups and milliliters, rounded to the nearest 10 following NIST and FDA standards.